EloiStree/LearnCodeByFightingBotsWithBots/README.md

 Test the potential of playing **World of Warcraft** in front of your TV using the Quest 3.

+### 🤖 QA testing Company

+You are a quality assurence company and you are reading this page.
+Contact me 😊.
+I am going to teach QA testing by using code in game by 2026:
+- I would be happy to redirect young developer to you for internship.
+- I would love talk about what you need as automated tools.
+- I would love to see if we can create the ultimate Quest3 QA testing hub.

 ### 🤖 AI in game

 Would really love to see how an AI would behave on a private server with Wow classic.